-The City of East Peoria will conduct its Fall Cleanup Week September 10-14.
+The City of East Peoria will conduct its Fall Cleanup Week in the fall at a date TBD.

 The maximum pile size can be no larger than 4 feet wide, 4 feet high and 8 feet long, which is approximately the size of the bed of a normal pickup truck.
 Residents who share a driveway must keep their piles separate at the curb.
 Often, once combined, the piles exceed the size limit and do not get picked up because Public Works crews have no way to know that more than one household contributed to the pile.
 Any additional items or brush will be left behind and it will be the owner’s or tenant’s responsibility to remove it.

 Junk, garbage and brush must be in separate piles and placed behind the curb in the approximate location of the regular household refuse.
 Small cleanup week items must be in a toter.
 A 4-foot separation is necessary between garbage toters and cleanup week items.

 If cleanup week items are not picked up on the regular garbage day, they will be collected the next day.

 - Laminate flooring pieces and other household items

 - Tree limbs and brush

 Tree limbs must be stacked with the ends facing the curb and should not be in landscape waste bags.
 Nothing over 3 inches in diameter or longer than 4 feet will be accepted.
 Leaves and grass clippings are not included.
 The brush pile size cannot be larger than 4 feet wide, 4 feet high and 8 feet long, which is approximately the size of the bed of a normal pickup truck.
 Additional brush not meeting the pile size will be left and it will be the homeowner’s or tenant’s responsibility for proper disposal.